-I was so damn angry but it was really just hurt.
+I was so damn angry but it was really just grief.
 I felt mistreated & bamboozled.
 What the hell happened?
 Like, really?
 What just happened?
-I gave him all the space in the world to be himself—right, wrong, or indifferent, and I didn’t get a 3rd of that.
+I gave him all the space in the world to be himself—right, wrong, or indifferent but I didn’t get a third of that.

-I had romanticized his minimal effort & enabled the entitlement and unhealthy behaviors.
-Something was better than nothing.
+Something was better than nothing or so I thought.
+I romanticized his minimal effort & enabled the entitlement and unhealthy behaviors.

 At the time, I thought what he gave me was healthy.
 Then, as time went on, I realized it wasn’t—not for me.
 By the time we were done, I had low self esteem, developed PTSD, and was prescribed meds because I wasn’t myself anymore.